GuenterQuast/mimoCoRB/builddoc/index.rst

 results.

-This project originated from an effort to structure and generalize data acquistion for several experiments in advanced physics laboratory courses at Karlsruhe Institute of Technology (KIT).
+This project originated from an effort to structure and generalize data acquisition for several experiments in advanced physics laboratory courses at Karlsruhe Institute of Technology (KIT).

 As a simple demonstration, we provide data from simulated signals as would